dotnet/msbuild/src/dotnet/README.md

 # ENVIRONMENT

-`DOTNET_HOME`

-    Points to the base directory that contains the runtime and the binaries directories.
-The runtime will be used to run the executable file that is dropped after compiling.
-Not needed for native compilation.

 `DOTNET_PACKAGES`

     The primary package cache.
 If not set, defaults to $HOME/.nuget/packages on Unix or %LOCALAPPDATA%\NuGet\Packages (TBD) on Windows.